PabloRodriguezGarrido11/Godot-Initial-Project/README.md

 # Godot-Initial-Projects

-### Monorepository container for multiple Godot4 utilities, patterns and tutorials collected throughout the learning process from zero.
+### Mono-repository container for multiple Godot4 utilities, patterns and tutorials collected throughout the learning process from zero.

 | Project name | Topics |